Rita’s Journey in Pictures

-Rita was commisioned by Santa Monica Congressman Alphonso Bell to paint a portrait of Tricia Nixon on the occasion of her wedding.
-The Congressman delivered the painting to the White House after which Tricia Nixon sent a thank you letter to Rita.
+Santa Monica Congressman Alphonso Bell gave Tricia Nixon a portrait of her on the occasion of her wedding.
+He commissioned Rita to do the portrait, after which Tricia Nixon sent a thank you letter to Rita.

 PBS Las Vegas aired a half-hour documentary about Rita that was advertised in their Source Magazine as follows:

 “Explore the life of Rita Asfour, a Las Vegas-based visual artist.
 Rita came out of retirement to paint the city’s showgirls after seeing their bedazzling performance at Bally’s Jubilee show.
 Dr. Robert Tracy, of the University of Nevada, Las Vegas, recognized the depth and diversity of her art and curated a show for her.
 This program takes us into her home where she still creates art today.”

 1969 W & J Sloane – Beverly Hills, California

 1970 House of Hartford Gallery – Beverly Hills, California

 1971 Galerie Camille – Beverly Hills, California

 1973 World of Art Gallery – Scottsdale, Arizona